 Start time

 This is the start time of the call, in UTC.
-The answer time may be slightly after this.
+The answer time may be slightly after this value.

 Answer time

-The time the call was answered, in UTC.
+The time at which the call is answered in UTC.

 Duration